dv1sual/pokemon-match/README.md

 Pokemon Fight Club

 This is a simple Python application that simulates a Pokemon tournament, randomly drawing matchups and allowing the user to select winners.
 The application uses PyQt6 for the graphical user interface.
+Perfect for kids who loves to battle with their pokemon action figures.

 Features